MattSonnati/where_is_the_french_silicon_valley/README.md

-# Where is the french Silicon Valley?
+# Where is the French Silicon Valley?

 I grew up in the French Riviera and when I got my first job as a junior scientist in Sophia Antipolis (close to Nice, south of France) I was told that this place was the french Silicon Valley.
 I was young and took it for granted.